Introduction¶

 Pure Data (Pd): A visual programming language widely used for sound synthesis, audio processing, and interactive installations.
 It resembles the commercial software Max.

-Audiostellar: A unique tool for exploring and organising sound samples using a visual interface.
+Audiostellar: A tool for exploring and organising sound samples through a visual interface.
 It helps you discover relationships between sounds and create new compositions.

 Freesound: A collaborative online database of sound samples.
 It provides access to a wide range of sounds for music production, sound design, and research.